 Growth Strategies for Law Firms By Using the Utilization Rate

 For the law firms that grew, their revenue growth basically doubled over five years.
 Whereas stable firms, as their name implies, were relatively flat in terms of revenue growth.
 They just maintain the status quo and manage risk to their company.
 Shrinking firms watched their revenue drop by about 54 percent.
 When you’re a high performer, the growth is monumental.
 But how do they get there is a question that we started asking ourselves.

 Most lawyers are not utilizing most of the 8-hour workday.
 Lawyers are only billing about 2.5 hours a day.
 This is called by Clio the utilization rate.
 They’re only being utilized as a lawyer about 2.5 hours of their day.
-Once the bill was submitted to the client, they only collected about 1.7 hours out of a eight-hour day.
-That’s really bad performance and lawyer need to improve on this.
+Once the bill was submitted to the client, they only collected about 1.7 hours out of an eight-hour day.
+That’s really bad performance and lawyers need to improve on this.

 Law firms on average are trying to work around an eight-hour day.
-Law firms have a thirty one percent utilization rate.
-When you break down by those cohorts, though, between growing stable and shrinking firms, there is a market difference.
+Law firms have a thirty-one percent utilization rate.
+When you break down by those cohorts, though, between growing stable and shrinking firms, there is a big difference.
 Growing firms are constantly improving their utilization rate.

-As a law firm manager you need to continue to grow your utilization rate over time.
+As a law firm manager, you need to continue to grow your utilization rate over time.
 You need to grow the number of billable hours you collect on per day.
 This will lead to significant changes in revenue.
 Don’t put out bills when you know you won’t get paid.
-Do quality legal work and make sure you collect.
+Do quality legal work and make sure you collect money.

 In conclusion, if you are looking for growth strategies for law firms, we suggest you look at the 2019 Legal Trend Report.
 If you want to learn more about law, visit our Youtube channel.

 Author: Alistair Vigier is the CEO of ClearWay Law